Jabro/floreantpos/README.md

 2) German Taxes:
 	19% on everything when dining in, but only 7% Taxes when taking out the meal.

+	Already implemented: allow users to specify separate tax for takeout

 3) Maybe some webservices allowing for the creation of a mobile app used by servers.